-multicultural, psychological, social and systems theories and their application
+The Human Services Program is based on interpersonal, multicultural, psychological, social and systems theories and their application throughout the helping process.

-Human Services Handbook
+The Human Services Program:

 In support of the LaGuardia’s mission to educate and graduate its students to become critical thinkers and socially responsible citizens, the College has undertaken a team approach toward advising, designed to support you in your major from orientation through graduation.

 Your advisement team, made up of faculty and professional advisors, will guide you at every step during your college career.
 They are ready to help you:

 Log in to My LaGuardia to contact your advisor or advising team.

 Visit the Advising page to learn more about when to get advised and how to prepare for an advising appointment, and check out the Advising Calendar for information sessions, events and more.
 Additionally, staff members from various campus offices, including the Center for Career and Professional Development and the Wellness Center, are available to all students.
 Please feel free to reach out to these advisors if you have any questions or need assistance, and visit laguardia.edu/visit/ for directions to campus.

 Transfer to Human Services, Social Work and Other Professional Programs Many Social Work and other professional programs require minimum grades in entry level program courses as an overall minimum GPA for admittance.
 Students are strongly encouraged to strive for least a B in all program level courses and maintain an overall GPA greater than 3.0 for successful transfer.
 The Human Services Program at LaGuardia Community College has an articulation agreement with the Human Relations B.S.
 Program at the CUNY School of Professional Studies.
 Each 4-year program has its own entry requirements as well as policies on which of our courses they will accept to transfer into their program requirements.
 Students should research transfer programs at least two semesters before their graduation date.
 Academic Progression